Chapter 8: A Final Plan

 "We're wasting time," Obi-Wan said, simply.
 He stepped out from behind the satellite and gathered the Force.

-Luke eyed the Wookiee warily as he held up the laser cutters.
+The Wookiee started to roar in greeting, but Luke hastily raised a hand.
+"Quiet!
+Please, there's a security guard down the hall."
+He started to move towards the lock, but then he hesitated, eyeing the Wookiee warily.
 He looked ravenous.
 Maybe he wouldn't be too fussy about what he would eat.
-Perhaps it would be a better idea to start with the fungus-like alien.
+Perhaps it would be a better idea to start with the fungus-like ball.

-He turned on the blade and slashed the lock off with a single gesture.
+He turned on his improvised tool and slashed the lock on the third cage with a single gesture.
 The door swung open immediately, and the green mossy ball came rolling out.
 Luke smiled as it brushed against his leg, but was then interrupted by a low whimper from the Wookiee.

 Bracing himself, he extended his arm as far as it would go and then removed the lock from the Wookiee's cage.
 Surprisingly, he didn't come out straight away.
 He was gripping the bars between his and the Ewok's cage, whimpering miserably.

 Luke followed his gaze and shuddered.
 The Ewok was dead.
-His anger at the sight threatened to overwhelm him, but he knew anger wasn't going to get him or his alien friends out of here.
-Someone was coming, and he had a feeling he knew who it would be.
+His anger at the sight threatened to overwhelm him, but he knew anger wasn't going to get these other prisoners out of here safely.

 The Wookiee did not need Luke's encouragement.
 They both clattered down the hallway towards the elevator.